danpla/dpscreenocr/doc/manual.md

 ## Actions tab

-The Actions tab allows you to choose what dpScreenOCR will do with the recognized text.
+The Actions tab lets you choose what to do with the recognized text: copy to the clipboard, add to history (see the [History tab]), or pass as an argument to an executable.

-### Copy text to clipboard

-This action will copy the text to the clipboard.

-### Add text to history

-This action will add the text to the history located in the [History tab].

 ### Run executable

-This action will run an executable with the recognized text as the first argument.
+The "Run executable" action will run an executable with the recognized text as the first argument.
 The "Run executable" entry expects either an absolute path to the executable, or just its name in case it's located in one of the paths of your PATH environment variable.

 #### Running scripts on Windows